apollographql/apollo-client/docs/source/advanced/caching.md

 cache: new Cache().restore(window.__APOLLO_STATE__)
 ```

-If you would like to learn more about server side rendering, please check our our more in depth guide [here](/features/server-side-rendering/).
+If you would like to learn more about server side rendering, please check out our more in depth guide [here](/features/server-side-rendering/).

 ### Cache persistence